 In the winter, the population of this barrier island off Louisiana's Gulf Coast shrinks back down to its 1,600 permanent residents from its summer high of 14,000.
 But temperatures remain warm enough to sunbathe, and you can do so without the crowds.
 Anglers adore this island thanks to the more than 280 species of fish in the surrounding waters, and many flock to Grand Isle State Park to fish in its calm waters.
 Those not obsessed with reeling in The Big One head to the beaches.
 Although the 2010 oil spill closed all beaches on the seven-mile-long island this summer, a three-mile stretch of golden sand recently reopened in August, with a full rollout coming soon, after an intensive cleanup effort.

-SLEEP: The old-fashioned, no-frills Cajun Tide Beach Resort sits beachside and caters to anglers with a fish-cleaning room, a screened-in cooking room, and enough barbecue pits for guests to cook up feasts from the day's catch (cajuntidebeachresort.com, from $50).
+STAY: The old-fashioned, no-frills Cajun Tide Beach Resort sits beachside and caters to anglers with a fish-cleaning room, a screened-in cooking room, and enough barbecue pits for guests to cook up feasts from the day's catch (cajuntidebeachresort.com, from $50).

 EASY ESCAPE FROM: New Orleans (109 miles; about two hours by car), Baton Rouge (160 miles; about three hours by car), Chicago (three-hour flight to New Orleans), Detroit (four-and-a-half-hour flight to New Orleans).

-San Diego is a small town with big ambitions: The revitalized Gaslamp Quarter, with its shops and restaurants, feels urban, but the crashing waves of the Pacific nearby create a vibe that's your quintessential classic American beach village.
+San Diego is a small town with big ambitions: The revitalized Gaslamp Quarter, with its shops and restaurants, feels urban, but the crashing waves of the Pacific nearby create a vibe that's classic American beach village.
 However, the best way to experience it all is to hit the boardwalk.
-At Pacific Beach, known for its wide stretches of sand and perfect surfing waves, rent a beach cruiser from Cheap Rentals and ride the three-and-a-half-mile stretch to South Mission Beach, passing all manner of local characters along the way: scantily clad in-line skaters, vacationing families, throwback '60s hippies, and even the random guy on a unicycle who always seems to make an appearance (cheap-rentals.com, rentals from $5 per hour).
+At Pacific Beach, known for its wide stretches of sand and perfect surfing waves, rent a beach cruiser from Cheap Rentals and ride the three-and-a-half-mile stretch to South Mission Beach, passing all manner of local characters along the way: scantily clad in-line skaters, vacationing families, throwback '60s hippies, and even the random guy on a unicycle who always seems to make an appearance (cheap-rentals.com, rentals from $6 per hour).

 EASY ESCAPE FROM: L.A.
 (120 miles; about two hours by car), Phoenix (one-hour flight), Seattle (two-and-a-half-hour flight).

 One of four islands that make up Georgia's Golden Isles (a collection of barrier islands just off the southeastern coast), St. Simons is known for its centuries-old moss-draped oak trees, historical landmarks, white-sand beaches, and 99 holes of golf.
 Cars are allowed on the island, but the leisurely pace of life here will make you want to stay away from anything with a motor.
 Instead, rent a beach-cruiser bike from Ocean Motion Surf Co. and pedal your way past King and Prince Beach, plantations, the lighthouse, and Christ Church, originally built in 1820.
-The ride covers about 14 miles, and there are plenty of stops to admire the scenery, so allow at least a half day (912/638-5225, rentals from $12).
+The ride covers about 14 miles, and there are plenty of stops to admire the scenery, so allow at least a half day (912/638-5225, rentals from $15).

-SLEEP: The oak trees on St. Simons are so treasured that the Village Inn & Pub was built around them—not one tree had to be cut down during construction.
-This place is as charming as it gets: The reception area is a restored 1930s cottage, the English pub is outfitted with a huge stone fireplace, and each of the 28 guest rooms is named for a historical figure with some significance to the island, such as Sid Lanier, a poet, novelist, and composer (villageinnandpub.com, from $120).
+STAY: The oak trees on St. Simons are so treasured that the Village Inn & Pub was built around them—not one tree had to be cut down during construction.
+This place is as charming as it gets: The reception area is a restored 1930s cottage, the English pub is outfitted with a huge stone fireplace, and each of the 28 guest rooms is named for a historical figure with some significance to the island, such as Sid Lanier, a poet, novelist, and composer (villageinnandpub.com, from $135).

 EASY ESCAPE FROM: Savannah (84 miles; about two hours by car), Atlanta (282 miles; about five hours by car), Charleston, S.C.
 (193 miles; about four hours by car).

 Most people don't automatically associate the phrase "beach retreat" with Alabama—but don't tell a local that.
 Alabamians are adamant that their Gulf Coast beaches are among the most beautiful in the country.
 The sand is 95 percent quartz, meaning it's snow-white and sparkles in the sun, and the waters are as blue as any you'll find in Florida.
 Nine-mile Orange Beach has everything you need—warm water, lots of room to spread out your beach blanket, and restaurants just off the sand.
-Dolphins love the waters around here so much that Dolphin Cruises Aboard the Cold Mil Fleet guarantees sightings (dolphincruises.com, 90-minute tours from $12).
+Dolphins love the waters around here so much that Dolphin Cruises Aboard the Cold Mil Fleet guarantees sightings (dolphincruises.com, 90-minute tours from $20).

 EASY ESCAPE FROM: Mobile, Ala.
 (54 miles; about 90 minutes by car), Pensacola, Fla.
 (29 miles; about one hour by car), St. Louis (four-hour flight to Mobile).

 In this South Texas hotspot, savvy travelers skip crowded East Beach (which gets overrun in March with spring breakers) and head to the more secluded West Beach or Galveston Island State Park.
 Both have wide expanses of sand that are perfect for trolling for shells or soaking up some sun.
 Once you're out of the water, the historic Strand district, along Strand Street between 25th and 11th, is worth a stop.
 Buildings from the 1800s have been restored recently and now house restaurants, antiques stores, and many galleries full of fine art and photography.
-The town's other big attraction is the Schlitterbahn Galveston Island Indoor Waterpark, which attracts families with its water chutes, speed slides, wave pool, and, for the adults, enormous 30,000-person hot tub with a swim-up bar (schlitterbahn.com/gal, from $33).
+The town's other big attraction is the Schlitterbahn Galveston Island Indoor Waterpark, which attracts families with its water chutes, speed slides, wave pool, and, for the adults, enormous 30,000-person hot tub with a swim-up bar (schlitterbahn.com/gal, from $26).